dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 In the [first part of the Glossary of Modern JavaScript Concepts](https://auth0.com/blog/glossary-of-modern-javascript-concepts/), we learned about _higher-order functions_ and functions as first-class objects.
 If this doesn't sound familiar, take a moment to review the section on [Higher-order Functions](https://auth0.com/blog/glossary-of-modern-javascript-concepts/#higher-order-functions).

-Now let's revisit this higher-order function example from Part 1:
+Now let's revisit the following higher-order function example we saw in Part 1:

 ```js
 // Higher-order function